 Java UDF

 A Java UDF is a user-defined function implemented in the Java language.
-By supporting Java UDFs, you can integrate a large number of Java ecosystem products with OceanBase Database, thereby improving the efficiency of UDF development.
+By supporting Java UDFs, you can integrate a wide range of Java ecosystem products into OceanBase Database, thereby improving UDF development efficiency.

-You can compile and package the following code as my_add.jar, and then create a Java UDF in an OBServer node.
-Here is an example:
+You can compile and package the following code into my_add.jar, then create a Java UDF in OBServer.
+Example:

 package org.example;